Salad Cream 'to be renamed Sandwich Cream'

 According to the Grocer (£), Heinz is considering adopting the name Sandwich Cream to better reflect how the country uses the condiment and to appeal to "younger shoppers".

-According to Heinz, the condiment became a national favourite during the 1940s, when ketchup was unavailable and salad cream was used to add flavour to bland war-time rations.
+The condiment became a national favourite during the 1940s, Heinz says, when ketchup was unavailable and salad cream was used to add flavour to bland war-time rations.

 UK sales of the brand dipped 5.4% to £28.8m in 2017.
 But there was outcry in the 1990s when leaked documents revealed that Heinz was considering discontinuing production of the "zingy" sauce, generating so much publicity that Heinz re-launched Salad Cream with a £10m advertising campaign.